-The Mode S interrogation is formed by three pulses, P_1 , P_2 and P_6 as illustrated in Fig. 2-3.
+The Mode S interrogation is formed by three pulses, $P_1$ , $P_2$ and $P_6$ as illustrated in Fig. 2-3.

-Pulses P_1 and P_2 form the preamble and are spaced 2 μs apart.
-An ATCRBS transponder that receives this interrogation will interpret the pair as an ATCRBS sidelobe suppression command and will remain in suppression (35 \pm 10 μsec) during the remainder of the Mode S interrogation.
-Without such suppression, the subsequent Mode S P_6 pulse would, with high probability, trigger the ATCRBS transponder, causing a spurious reply.
+Pulses $P_1$ and $P_2$ form the preamble and are spaced 2 μs apart.
+An ATCRBS transponder that receives this interrogation will interpret the pair as an ATCRBS sidelobe suppression command and will remain in suppression (35 ± 10 μsec) during the remainder of the Mode S interrogation.
+Without such suppression, the subsequent Mode S $P_6$ pulse would, with high probability, trigger the ATCRBS transponder, causing a spurious reply.

-The P_6 pulse of the Mode S interrogation is either 16.25 or 30.25 μs long and contains the data in the form of DPSK (Differential Phase Shift Keying) modulation at a 4 Mbps rate.
-A phase reversal of the rf carrier at the beginning of a bit interval represents a binary one while the absence of such reversal denotes a binary zero.
+The $P_6$ pulse of the Mode S interrogation is either 16.25 or 30.25 μs long and contains the data in the form of DPSK (Differential Phase Shift Keying) modulation at a 4 Mbps rate.
+The first phase reversal within the P6 pulse is the synch phase reversal used to start the DPSK decoding process.
+A phase reversal of the rf carrier at the beginning of a bit interval represents a binary one while the absence of such a reversal denotes a binary zero.

-The 4 Mbps rate permits transmission of 112-bit messages within the nominal ATCRBS suppression interval.
+The 4 Mbps rate permits transmission of 112-bit interrogations within the nominal ATCRBS suppression interval.
 DPSK provides superior interference immunity, increased fade margin, and greater multipath immunity than pulse amplitude modulation (PAM).
 These advantages are realized at a small increment in transponder cost.

 Transmit sidelobe suppression is accomplished by the transmission of a control pulse (P5) on an SLS control pattern.
 If the control pulse amplitude received by the transponder exceeds the amplitude of the interrogation, the sync phase reversal will be obscured and the interrogation will be rejected.
 The P5 pulse must be used with the Mode S-only all-call interrogation to prevent unwanted replies from aircraft in the sidelobes.
-With discrete address
+With discrete address interrogations, transmit SLS is not required to prevent sidelobe replies, as in general, an aircraft will be interrogated only when in the mainbeam of the interrogator antenna.
+However, transmit SLS on discretely-addressed interrogations minimizes the probability of an aircraft erroneously accepting an interrogation directed to another aircraft; most such interrogations will be received through an interrogator antenna sidelobe, and thus will be rejected by the transponder without decoding.